Nandansingh007/Data-Extraction-By-Open-Source-LLM/README.md

 ### 2. Download Ollama
   - **URL** : https://ollama.com/download
+  - Install the file and make sure it is running
   - Make sure it is running by command: ollama serve

 ### 3. Create virtual environment and Activate it